OpenBuildings/functest/guide/functest/dsl.md

 Finders
 -------

 * `find($selector, array $filters = array()` - Find an html tag child of the current tag.
 This is the basic find method that is used by all the other finders.
-To work with ajax requests it waits a bit (defualt 2 seconds) for the content to appear on the page before throwing an FuncTest_Exception_NotFound exception
+To work with ajax requests it waits a bit (defualt 2 seconds) for the content to appear on the page before throwing an Functest_Exception_Notfound exception
 * `find_field($selector, array $filters = array())` - Find an html form field child of the current tag
 * `find_link($selector, array $filters = array()` - Find an html form field child of the current tag
 * `find_button($selector, array $filters = array())` - Find an html button tag child of the current tag
 * `not_present($selector, array $filters = array())` - Oposite to the find() method
 * `all($selector, array $filters = array())` - Find a list of elements represented by the selector / filter.
-Returns an FuncTest_NodeList which is an iterator of FuncTest_Node objects
+Returns an Functest_Nodelist which is an iterator of Functest_Node objects

 Test Spesifict Methods